Abolition of the death penalty at the United Nations Human Rights Council 54th session

 During the General Debate under Item 3, the Secretary-General’s yearly supplement to the quinquennial report on capital punishment and the implementation of the safeguards guaranteeing the protection of the rights of those facing the death penalty (A/HRC/54/33) was presented.
 It highlighted the progress made towards the abolition of the death penalty during this period, particularly in sub-Saharan Africa, but noted the increased number of executions.
 Spain made a statement on behalf of the European Union to “reaffirm its strong and unequivocal opposition to the use of the death penalty under all circumstance” and to call on all States who still retain the death penalty to establish a moratorium.
 Switzerland also made a statement on behalf of the core group on the human rights implications of drug policy, and “expressed concern on the imposition and application of the death penalty has resumed or increased significantly in a number of countries.”
 Watch it here

 The Human Rights Council adopted resolution (A/HRC/54/L.34) on the Question of the death penalty by a vote of 28 in favour, 11 against, and 7 abstentions.
-In it, the Council called upon States that have not yet abolished the death penalty to take active steps to reduce the number of offences for which the death penalty can be imposed, to limit them strictly to threshold of “the most serious crimes.”
+Prior to the adoption, five informal consultations were organized on the resolution on the question of the death penalty were organized between September 21st and October 3rd, and all were attended by the World Coalition and its members.
+The consultations also included several retentionist states aiming to influence the draft text of the resolution.
+In the final resolution, the Council called upon States that have not yet abolished the death penalty to take active steps to reduce the number of offences for which the death penalty can be imposed, to limit them strictly to threshold of “the most serious crimes.”
 The Council called for the end of the mandatory death penalty in countries that still use this practice.
 The Council also urged retentionist states to protect the rights of people facing the death penalty and other affected persons; called upon States that have not yet acceded to or ratified the Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty, to do so, and urged all states to respect and enforce international standards that provide safeguards for the human rights of people facing the death penalty.

 The Council also requested that the Secretary-General dedicate the 2025 supplement to his quinquennial report on death penalty to the consequences arising at different stages of the imposition and application of the death penalty on the enjoyment of the human rights of persons facing the death penalty and other affected persons, and to present it to the Council for consideration at its 60th session.